A Simple Convergence Analysis of Bregman Proximal Gradient Algorithm: Introduction

-It is clear that PGA and BPGA are more general algorithms than the original PPA and GPPA (with Bregman distance), because they reduce to PPA and GPPA when $f$ is a constant function.
-Thus, in existing literature, the convergence rates of PGA and BPGA are analyzed by their own as in \cite{FISTA,Tseng-BPGA} without resorting to existing analysis of PPA and GPPA.
-In contrast to this conventional viewpoint of connections between PGA/BPGA and PPA/GPPA, the main contribution of this paper is to show that PGA and BPGA can, in fact, be viewed as GPPA with Bregman distance metrics, and thus both are special cases of GPPA.
-Consequently, the convergence rate of both algorithms can be obtained directly based on that of GPPA.
+It is clear that PGA-$\mathcal{E}$ and PGA-$\mathcal{B}$ are respectively generalizations of PPA-$\mathcal{E}$ and PPA-$\mathcal{B}$, because they coincide when the function $f$ in \textbf{(P2)} is a constant function.
+Thus, in existing literature, the analysis of PGA is developed by their own as in \cite{FISTA,Tseng-BPGA} without resorting to existing analysis of PPA.
+More recently, a concurrent work \cite{bolte_BPGA} to this paper interprets PGA-$\mathcal{B}$ as the composition of mirror descent method and PPA-$\mathcal{B}$.
+In contrast to this viewpoint, this paper shows that PGA-$\mathcal{B}$ can, in fact, be viewed as PPA-$\mathcal{B}$ under a proper choice of the Bregman distance.
+Consequently, the analysis of PGA-$\mathcal{B}$ can be mapped to that of PPA-$\mathcal{B}$, resulting in a much simpler analysis.
+We note that the initial version of this paper \cite{Yi2015} was posted on arXiv in March, 2015, which already independently developed the aforementioned main result.